nervosnetwork/docs/docs/getting-started/interact.md

 title: Interacting with CKB
 ---

-Once you have successfully started [running your own CKB node](run-node) and the miner program with it, you can try to interact with your node now.
+Once you have successfully started [running your own CKB node](run-node), you can try to interact with your node now.

-We have provided [a simple SDK made with Ruby](https://github.com/nervosnetwork/ckb-sdk-ruby) that has has an interactive console to let you work with your CKB node.
+We have provided [a simple SDK made with Ruby](https://github.com/nervosnetwork/ckb-sdk-ruby) tha has an interactive console to let you work with your CKB node.

 > You can also use RPC command to interact with your node.
 You can find a list of [RPC API commands](../api/rpc) in the API section.